 We use katakana to write

 - onomatopoeias, e.g., the meow of a cat is ニャーニャー (nya-nya)

 - mimetic words, e.g., the sound of a heart pounding is ドキドキ (doki-doki)

 - and to add emphasis

 Romaji is a reencoding of the way that the word is written in hiragana or katakana.
 For example, Tokyo is written in hiragana as とうきょう, so the romaji version of Tokyo is the syllable-by-syllable translation of とうきょう, i.e., to-u-kyo-u.
-To get the correct pronunciation of the word, i.e., to-o-kyo-o, we have to further know the rule that in Japanese an ‘o’ followed by a ‘u’ means that the ‘o’ has to be doubled, i.e., ou sounds oo.
-Still, romaji goes a long way to indicate how a Japanese word would sound using roman characters.
+To get the correct pronunciation of the word, i.e., to-o-kyo-o, we have to further know the rule that in Japanese an ‘o’ followed by a ‘u’ means that the ‘o’ has to be doubled, i.e., ‘ou’ sounds ‘oo’.
+Still, the use of roman characters in romaji goes a long way to indicate how a Japanese word would sound.

 The problem is that the Japanese do not use romaji at all, so learning Japanese using romaji can be a hindrance.
 Romaji indicates how to pronounce a word without having to learn the kanas but, if we are serious about learning Japanese, learning the kanas is a small investment for a large return.

 Japanese people use the roman alphabet when they want to write the original foreign version of the word.
 Sometimes they do this to create an effect, others times for clarification.
 Likewise, Arabic numerals (1,2,3,4,…) have become as common as the kanji numerals (一, 二, 三, 四, …).